juji-io/datalevin/doc/query.md

 ### Sampling for join cardinality estimation

-For join cardinality estimation, we do sampling at query time [5].
+For join cardinality estimation, we do sampling at query time [6].
 Sampling is cheap in triple indices, because all the attribute are already unpacked and indexed separately, unlike in RDDBMS.

-### Join while index scan
+### Left-deep join tree

-Our planner generates left-deep trees, which may not be optimal [7], but works well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
-Such plans enable efficient sort-merge join method.
-We only need to sort one side, as the other side is a B+ tree index.
-Most importantly, it reduces the cost of cardinality estimation using counting and sampling, which dominates the cost of planning.
+Our planner generates left-deep join trees, which may not be optimal [8], but works well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
+This also reduces the cost of cardinality estimation using counting and sampling, which dominates the cost of planning.
 Since there is always a base relation in a join, it is much simpler to accurately estimate using counting and sampling on indices.

+### Choose join methods on the fly

+Instead of deciding join method during planning, we use a cost model that only depends on cardinality, and postpone the decision on join method until right before executing a join, so join method is chosen using real
+cardinality: for small intermediate result size, choose nested loop join; if the intermediate results are already sorted on join attribute, choose merge join;
+hash join as the default.

 ## Benchmarks